hupf/deja-dup/CONTRIBUTING.md

 # Testing

-When manually testing a change, it is helpful to run `./tests/shell` (or `shell-local` if you want a silo'd dbus environment too).
-That will give you a full shell pointing at all your built executables.
+From inside a devenv shell, you can iterate as you develop by just running `deja-dup` directly.

-* Running all tests: `meson test -C builddir`
+* Running all unit tests: `meson test -C builddir`
-* Running one test: `meson test script-threshold-inc -C builddir/ -v`
+* Running one unit test: `meson test script-threshold-inc -C builddir/ -v`

 # Copyright